-China's premier says can use rates, other policy steps to support economy
+China premier says can use interest rates, other policy steps to help economy

 The support measures rolled out so far are taking time to kick in and most analysts believe activity may not convincingly stabilise until the middle of the year.

-The central bank has cut banks’ reserve requirement ratios (RRR) five times since last year, with a two-stage RRR cut in January releasing a total of 1.5 trillion yuan ($223.23 billion) into the financial system.
+The central bank has cut banks’ reserve requirement ratios (RRR) five times over the past year, with a two-stage RRR cut in January releasing a total of 1.5 trillion yuan ($223.23 billion) into the financial system.

-Further cuts in the RRR had been widely expected this year, after fresh data pointed to persistently soft demand in the Asian economic giant, raising fears of a sharper slowdown.
+Further cuts in RRR had been widely expected this year, after fresh data pointed to persistently soft demand in the Asian economic giant, raising fears of a sharper slowdown.

 Sources told Reuters in February that the central bank is not yet ready to cut benchmark interest rates to spur the slowing economy, but is likely to cut market-based rates.

-An across-the-board cut in borrowing costs could also risk another flareup in debt and speculative activity like that which followed in the wake of the 2008-9 global financial crisis.
+An across-the-board cut in borrowing costs could also risk another flare-up in debt and speculative activity like that in the wake of the 2008-9 global financial crisis.

 Promised cuts in value-added tax (VAT) for manufacturing and other sectors will take effect from April 1, while social security fees will be reduced from May 1, Li said.

-The premier announced in a 2019 work report delivered on March 5 that the VAT for the manufacturing sector will be cut to 13 percent from 16 percent.
+The premier announced on March 5 that the VAT for the manufacturing sector would be cut to 13 percent from 16 percent.
 VAT for the transport and construction sectors will be reduced to 9 percent from 10 percent.

-Li also sought to soothe concerns that the tax cuts soon rolled out by the government will weigh on local finances, promising the central government will offer support to provinces in central and western China via payment transfers.
+Li on Friday sought to soothe concerns that the tax cuts will weigh on local finances, promising the central government will offer support to provinces in central and western China via payment transfers.

 The premier said the government would take multiple measures to lower funding costs for small and micro firms by 1 percentage point this year.

-Beijing’s tax cuts efforts have particularly focused on the manufacturing sector and small businesses which are vital for economic growth and employment.
-Li told reporters that the government is hoping to create 13 million jobs this year, the same as last year.
+Beijing’s tax cut efforts have focused on the manufacturing sector and small businesses that are vital for economic growth and employment.
+Li said the government hopes to create 13 million jobs this year, the same as last year.

-“Not allowing the economy to slip out of a reasonable range, that is to say we will not allow waves of layoffs,” said Li, adding the government will provide support to firms that create most jobs.
+“Not allowing the economy to slip out of a reasonable range, that is to say we will not allow waves of layoffs,” said Li, adding the government will provide support to firms creating the most jobs.

 Data on Thursday showed that China’s survey-based jobless rate rose to 5.3 percent in February, from 4.9 percent in December, partly due to job shedding by export-oriented companies.